 For our GAPS (low-starch) diet, I also make a winter squash version.
 Both are gluten and grain-free; both are rich… and you want them to last forever.
 Thankfully this humble casserole dish holds a huge amount of goodness.
 I must weigh it at some point.
 I seriously think it weighs 15 pounds!
 And it feeds so many!

-I’ve taken that guess work out for you; so you can focus on making the turkey, the stuffing and perhaps pies the day before and the day of the holiday.
+I’ve taken that guess work out! — so you can focus on making the turkey, the stuffing and perhaps pies the day before and the day of the holiday.
 This casserole freezes, defrosts and bakes beautifully!

 Make something predictably awesome ahead of time so there is less stress the day your loved ones arrive, (or more time to make pies)!